MaxASC/guide/README.md

 	git branch -r -d $(git for-each-ref --format='%(refname:short)' refs/remotes/origin/{wildcard})
 	```

-#### NOTE: do not use GUI or IDE utilities to remove remote tracking branch, because it may actually delete them.
+#### NOTE: do not use GUI or IDE utilities to remove tracking branch, because it may actually delete them.